Cloud vs On-Premise vs Hybrid: Make Your Strategic Choice

 ๐๏ธ Compliance First

-For Dutch organizations, data sovereignty is becoming increasingly important – plan for this proactively.
+For European organizations, data sovereignty is becoming increasingly important – plan for this proactively.

 โก Right Workload, Right Place